fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_06-15.rst

 Repository base directory.
 Each sample will be located in its own subdirectory under the base directory.
-The exact architecture of the sample directories and the formatting style of the contents will be left to the discretion of the centers.
+The exact architecture of the sample directories and the formatting style of the contents will be left to the discretion of the sites.
 However, each sample, including all scripts, codes, Makefiles, etc., shall be well-documented and shall be as self-contained as possible.